 What a Swedish party might look like if your date lives with his parents.
 Photo: Carolina Romar/Image Bank Sweden

 If your new partner isn't married, cheating or still stuck in their parents' nest, if they're over 30, there's a good chance they might be divorced (frånskild).
-More than 50 percent of marriages fail in Sweden.
 Thanks to Swedish gender equality, any children involved usually spend alternate weeks with each parent, which means you could quickly end up spending a lot of time with them too.
-The word for children in Swedish is 'barn' and the word for stepchildren is one of The Local's favourites in the Swedish language 'bonusbarn', putting a delightfully positive spin on preparing to spend Valentine's Day with little Jonas or Jessica alongside your new lover.
+The word for children in Swedish is 'barn' and the word for stepchildren is 'bonusbarn', putting a delightfully positive spin on preparing to spend Valentine's Day with little Jonas or Jessica alongside your new lover.

 What a Swedish party might look like if your new partner has kids.
 Photo: Johan Willner/Image Bank Sweden

 This is the word for a receipt or bill in Sweden.
 Worth learning as you will almost always be expected to pay your share of any dinner, drink or fika date.

 Even a 50 kronor ($6) waffle bill is likely to be split in Sweden.
 Photo: Ulf Lundin/Image Bank Sweden